CRYENGINE allows you to scale, move and dock windows any way you want. On this page, we'll explain how.

-If you want to reset the Sandbox layout to the default settings, choose Layout -> Reset Layout.
-This will undo all the changes you've made to the layout and show only the toolbars that are shown by default.
+If the Sandbox layout needs to be reset to the default settings, choose Layout -> Reset Layout.
+This will undo all the changes made to the layout and show only the toolbars that are shown by default.

-If you work in a team of developers and you use source control, you can share your custom layouts with others very easily.
+When working in a team of developers and using source control, it is possible to share custom layouts with others very easily.

 C:\Users\<User_Name>\AppData\Roaming\Crytek\CRYENGINE\Layouts) to the